Michael L. Tushman

 Michael L. Tushman (born 1947) is an American organizational theorist, management adviser, and Professor of Business Administration at Harvard Business School.
 He is known for his early work on organizational design with David A. Nadler, and later work on disruptive innovation, organizational environments, and organizational evolution.
-He is also co-founder and director of Change-Logic, a consulting firm based in Boston, USA.
+He is also co-founder and director of Change-Logic, a consulting firm based in Boston, US.

 Biography

-Tushman obtained his BS in Electrical Engineering in 1970 at Northeastern University, and his MS in Organizational Behavior in 1972 at Cornell University.
+Tushman obtained his BS in electrical engineering in 1970 at Northeastern University, and his MS in Organizational Behavior in 1972 at Cornell University.
 His graduate studies were at the Massachusetts Institute of Technology, where he obtained his PhD in Organization Studies in 1976.
 His thesis was entitled "Communications in Research and Development Organizations: An Information Processing Perspective," and his thesis committee consisted of Ralph Katz, Paul Lawrence and Edgar Schein.